gmiDAO/gmiDAO.github.io/_posts/2021-8-25-Deep-dive-into-Solana.md

 > *Solana fills a major performance gap in the world of blockchains while remaining decentralized and composable.
 A bet on Solana is a bet that one day we will need fully decentralized systems that can support thousands of high-value complex transactions per second and that the chain that can support that scalability and finality today will accrue significant value.*

-[Technical Scalability Creates Social Scalability](https://multicoin.capital/2021/05/25/technical-scalability-creates-social-scalability/) by Kyle Samani, MP at Multicoin Capital
+[*"Technical Scalability Creates Social Scalability*"](https://multicoin.capital/2021/05/25/technical-scalability-creates-social-scalability/) by Kyle Samani, MP at Multicoin Capital

 > *Because it natively executes transactions in parallel on GPUs, it can take advantage of the massive gains in parallelism that GPUs provide.*

 > Solana literally scales at the limits of physics - S*olana is the only blockchain that natively supports intra-shard parallelism via its SeaLevel runtime.
 SeaLevel executes transactions natively on GPUs.
 When Nvidia releases new GPUs in 12-24 months with 8,000 cores, the Solana network’s computational bandwidth will roughly double.*

-[Composability is Innnovation](https://future.a16z.com/how-composability-unlocks-crypto-and-everything-else/) by Linda Xie, co-founder of Scalar Capital
+[*"Composability is Innnovation*"](https://future.a16z.com/how-composability-unlocks-crypto-and-everything-else/) by Linda Xie, co-founder of Scalar Capital

 > *Developers can bootstrap their own projects and communities without having to build everything from scratch [...]*